Rollerball (1975 film): Plot summary

 Jonathan makes his way to Geneva to access the world's repository of all human knowledge, a central supercomputer known as "Zero," only to find its memory corrupted.
 Afterwards, Jonathan receives a visit from his former wife Ella, who has been sent to convince him to retire and to make it clear that the coming game will be "to the death".
 Jonathan realizes his wife's visit was set up by the Executives, and erases a long-cherished movie of the two of them, stating, "I just wanted you on my side."
-Jonathan decides that despite the dangers, he will play in the Houston versus New York championship game.
+Jonathan decides that despite the dangers, he will play in the championship game against New York.

-The final match devolves into a gladiatorial fight.
+The final match devolves into a brutal gladiatorial fight.
 Jonathan is soon the only player left on the track for Houston, while a skater and a biker remain from New York.
 After a violent struggle in front of Mr. Bartholomew's box, Jonathan kills the skater and takes the ball.
 The biker charges, and Jonathan knocks him off the bike and pins the biker down.
 He raises the ball over his head, then pauses.
 Refusing to kill his fallen opponent, Jonathan gets to his feet and makes his way to the goal, slamming the ball home and scoring the game's only point.
-After a bloody match which sees all of his teammates killed or injured, Jonathan takes a victory lap as the crowd chants his name, first softly, then louder, and finally as a roar while Mr. Bartholomew hastily exits the stands.
+Jonathan then takes a victory lap as the crowd chants his name, first softly, then slowly rising to a roar while Mr. Bartholomew hastily exits the stands.